Analysis | The sweeping hypocrisy of Trump’s shrugging claim that ‘virtually nobody’ young dies from coronavirus

 As Trump spoke on Monday, the death toll from the pandemic in the United States was nearing the 200,000 mark, a boundary that Trump repeatedly insisted this spring and summer that we probably wouldn’t near.

 It is true, to Trump’s point, that the vast majority of those deaths were among older Americans.
-Data from the Centers for Disease Control and Prevention through mid-September indicate that nearly 8-in-10 deaths from covid-19 occurred among those who were aged 65 and older.
+Data from the Centers for Disease Control and Prevention through mid-September indicate that nearly 8 in 10 deaths from covid-19 occurred among those who were 65 and older.

 But it’s not the case that “virtually nobody” who is younger has been affected by the disease.
-About 400 people under the age of 25 have succumbed to the virus, making up more than 1 out of every 100 deaths in that age group since February.
-Among those aged 25 to 64, 8 percent of all deaths in that period were due to covid-19.
+About 400 people younger than 25 have succumbed to the virus, making up more than 1 out of every 100 deaths in that age group since February.
+Among those aged 25 to 64, 8 percent of all deaths in that period were the result of covid-19.
 Among those 65 and older, 9.8 percent of deaths since February were linked to the virus.

 Of course, death is only the worst possible outcome from contracting the virus.
 The American Academy of Pediatrics compiled data on how the virus affected children across the United States, finding that between 0.2 and 8 percent of kids who contract it end up being hospitalized.
 Children account for between 0.5 and 3.7 percent of all hospitalizations.